protegeproject/owl2lpg/index.md

 ### 1.1 Main Requirements

-In this section we lay out important requirements that drive the design of the OWL to LPG mapping.

-#### 1.1.1 Tooling Requirements

 Here we enumerate illustrative examples of the kinds of queries that should be both easily expressible (in [Cypher](https://neo4j.com/developer/cypher-query-language)) and well performant for large knowledge bases.
 We use the [WebProtégé cloud-based ontology editor](https://webprotege.stanford.edu) as the baseline for performance.
 The goal is to achieve a query performance that is superior to the performance of executing the same queries in WebProtégé 4.0 (non-LPG).

 Example queries: